How to Make Overnight Oats + 11 Flavors to Try

 DO YOU REALLY HAVE TO SOAK THEM OVERNIGHT?
 Nope!
 I’ve found oats will start to soften in about 20-30 minutes, so if you’re in a pinch, you don’t need to refrigerate them overnight.

 DO YOU EAT OVERNIGHT OATS HOT OR COLD?
-Most people eat overnight oats cold.
+Most people eat overnight oats cold, straight from the fridge.
 The soaking process makes the oats easier to digest, and they’ll still taste great cold.
 If you don’t want to eat them cold, you can absolutely heat yours through.
 Since the oats are soaked, they’ll likely cook faster, so keep that in mind as you heat them on the stove or in the microwave.

 WHAT ARE THE BEST JARS FOR OVERNIGHT OATS?
 I love my Weck jars and use them for All The Things, but I also use these glass containers with lids regularly.
 Anything you can cover will work!